rubinusp/byu-cs460-f2021/lab-network-layer/README.md

     - The return values in the doc tests must be correct; and
     - The following should run without error (and without output):
       ```
       python3 -m doctest subnet.py
       ```

  3. Fill out the following method (marked with `FIXME`):

     - `ForwardingTable.get_forwarding_entry()` (approx. 10 lines of code)

-      Remember to use longest prefix match for the last method!
+      Remember to use longest prefix match!

  4. Fill in the appropriate return value for each of the doctests for `ForwardingTable.get_forwarding_entry()` in `forwarding_table.py`.
-    `(None, None)` is currently used as a placeholder for each output, but the return value _should_ be a tuple of type (`str`, `str`), corresponding to outgoing interface name and next hop.
+    `('someintf', 'someip')` is currently used as a placeholder for each output, but the return value _should_ yield a tuple of type (`str`, `str`), corresponding to outgoing interface name and next hop-IP address (or `None`).

-    Note that in the doctest, the next-hop IP address in every entry is currently `None`, so the second value in the tuple returned will also always be `None`.
-This is just for testing.
-When we apply this to a real host or router, we will give real values for the next-hop IP address.
+    Note that in the doctest, the next-hop IP address in every entry has a value other than `None`.
+As you will see in the next part, there are instances when a next-hop value if `None`, in which case the destination IP address of the datagram being sent will be used as the next-hop IP address.

     When you have finished your revisions of `forwarding_table.py`: